What is a project audit?

 I always want to understand in what position project morale stands.
 It really makes difference.

 Do people understand what are goals of the project?
-Do they like and happy doing the project?
+Do they like and are happy doing the project?
 Do they communicate?
 Are there real teams working together?
-How much they solving daily issues or escalate everything immediately?
-How much leaders are effective leaders, empowered with proper level of responsibility?
-Do everybody understand how the project is organized?
-Do they feel boring, passive, stressed or full of energy and properly challenged?
+How much are they solving daily issues or escalating everything immediately?
+How many leaders are effective leaders, empowered with the proper level of responsibility?
+Does everybody understand how the project is organized?
+Do they feel bored, passive, stressed, or full of energy and properly challenged?

 Project delivery approach and methods

-Always try to take helicopter view.
+Always try to take a helicopter view.
 Just browse and scan.
 Don’t read documents in detail.
-Otherwise you will get lost in detail.
+Otherwise, you will get lost in detail.

-You just need to understand whether project is doing reasonable things not to check for all minor issues and gaps.
-That’s different exercise.
+You just need to understand whether a project is doing reasonable things and not check for all minor issues and gaps.
+That’s a different exercise.

-What I told Project manager reviewing his work plan?
+What did I tell the Project manager reviewing his work plan?
 It was nice, detailed, very well formatted, a lot of colors.
 I told him: “You are focused on planning but not managing the project itself.
 Project manager usually doesn’t have time for polished project plan preparation”.

-What I told Chief architect after large audience Architecture review board meeting?
+What did I tell the Chief architect after a large audience Architecture review board meeting?
 You are not doing your job properly.
-You should give the team enough guidance by your Solution Architecture Blueprint, Architecture patterns and standards.
-The they will not come to you with that many questions and requests.
+You should give the team enough guidance with your Solution Architecture Blueprint, Architecture patterns, and standards.
+Then they will not come to you with that many questions and requests.

 Project audit output

 You have to produce some physical output from the Project audit.
 Why?
 You need to communicate your findings and recommendations.
-Report always serve for this purpose, presentation even more.
-You should present your findings from Project audit.
+The report always serves this purpose, presentation even more.
+You should present your findings from the Project audit.

 One important thing you shouldn’t forget.
-You should transform your findings to recommendations or even better to Action plan proposal.
+You should transform your findings into recommendations or even better into an Action plan proposal.